 Career and Technical Education (CTE)

 Career and Technical Education (CTE) at Sierra College is a group of programs that prepares students for entry into professional level employment opportunities, typically within one to four semesters.
-There are 23 programs offered at Sierra College that directly relate to industries within the Sierra College District and its local labor market needs.
+There are 23 CTE programs offered at Sierra College directly related to industries within the Sierra College District area and its local labor market needs.

 Our programs are led by educators with extensive expertise in their field, many of whom also hold positions outside of the college, which contributes to our faculty being the most up-to-date trainers and instructors in these industries.
 Our programs are also led through Advisory Boards made up of professionals and leaders in each field or industry.
 They are consulted on an on-going basis regarding program offerings, development, curriculum, labor market needs, new technology and other workplace skills necessary for graduates of these programs to be successful.